-Her Majesty the Queen is the Supreme Governor of the Church of England.
-She appoints its archbishops, bishops and deans of cathedrals on the advice of the Prime Minister.
+His Majesty the King is the Supreme Governor of the Church of England.
+He appoints its archbishops, bishops and deans of cathedrals on the advice of the Prime Minister.
 The two archbishops and 24 senior bishops sit in the House of Lords, making a major contribution to Parliament’s work.

 The Church of England is episcopally led (by Archbishops, Diocesan, Suffragan and Assistant Bishops) and synodically governed.
 The General Synod is elected from the laity and clergy of each diocese and meets in London or York at least twice annually to consider legislation for the good of the Church.